|9 June||Monday||All states except Western Australia|

 In 2014, the Queen’s Birthday will be celebrated on Monday 9 June in all states and territories except WA.
 In WA, the Queen’s Birthday 2014 will be celebrate on Monday 29 September.

 The Queen’s Birthday is a public holiday celebrated in most states and territories on the second Monday in June, making for a much-looked-forward-to June long weekend.
-In Western Australia, the governor proclaims the holiday either at the end of September or the beginning of October because the June public holiday is relegated to Western Australia Day (formerly Foundation Day).
+In Western Australia, the governor proclaims the holiday either at the end of September or the beginning of October each year because the June public holiday is relegated to Western Australia Day (formerly Foundation Day).
 In South Australia, the Queen’s Birthday holiday is also called Volunteer’s Day.

 Queen Elizabeth II is the constitutional monarch of 16 sovereign states and the Supreme Governor of the Church of England.
 She was born on 21 April 1926 but her birthday is celebrated on a separate date.
 She has been Queen since 1952 and is currently the second-longest reigning British monarch, the longest being Queen Victoria who reigned for 63 years.